PoliWings/SejmAI/test_survey/README.md

 ### model_testing.py

-Script to prompt the model with political questions then receive and anaylize its answers.
-Run using:
+Script to prompt the model with political questions then receive and analize the answers.

 ```
 python model_testing.py